weygoldt/ChirpCNN/README.md

 ## Project log

+- 2023/05/08: Succesfull tests with training on large hybrid dataset.
+New dataset combined with better data normalization alleviated issues with detections during amplitude drops.
+Vertical white noise bands with the same duration as chirps are still a problem.
+Explicitly added them to the training dataset now.
+Awaiting how this changes performance.

 - 2023/05/06: Succesfull tests with new architecture on real data.
 Added k-fold crossvalidation to the training loop.
 Working on generating hybrid training datasets by combining simulations with real data.

 - 2023/05/05: Succesfully switched to a deeper architecture specifically designed for audio deep learning.